My audience has been growing up. . . So have I.

 So that’s what I want to talk about now – how to deal with money in a way that allows you to navigate your relationships from a place of strength and compassion, even if the traditional money-making roles are reversed.

-My latest book, When She Makes More: 10 Rules for Breadwinning Women (on shelves May 2014), takes on that conversation.
+My latest book, When She Makes More: 10 Rules for Breadwinning Women, takes on that conversation.
 It’s my hope that this book will enable all women, regardless of your relationship status or financial situation, to make the most of their financial lives. .

 It’s an exciting time to be a woman.